 YouTube TV is compatible with a variety of smart TVs, streaming players, and devices in general.
 However, not all devices will work with the live TV streaming services, with age often playing a major role in determining support.

 YouTube TV is a newer live TV streaming service compared to some others, although it has quickly risen the ranks to become one of the most popular.
-It, along with Hulu Live TV and Sling TV currently occupy the largest market shares, with YouTube TV understood to already be serving more than two million subscribers alone.
+It, along with Hulu Live TV and Sling TV currently occupy the largest market shares, with YouTube TV understood to already be serving more than three million subscribers alone.

 While price, channel selection, and the number of streams are all variables that determine whether a service is suitable for an individual or household, devices can also play a major part in the decision-making process.
 After all, if you can’t actually stream the service on the devices available, then what’s the point in paying for the service in the first place?